 The average course load for students is 15 semester hours.
 To be considered full-time, students must be enrolled in a minimum of 12 semester hours.
 Students will not be allowed to take in excess of 18 semester hours unless they obtain permission or the curriculum chosen requires more hours.
 Students may be advised to take fewer hours than a curriculum requires which could extend the number of semesters of attendance.
-Permission to take more than the maximum 18 semester hours allowed must be obtained from the Vice President of Student Services.
+Permission to take more than the maximum 18 semester hours allowed must be obtained from the Vice President of Student Affairs.

 Active Duty Military

 Active-duty military personnel (and their dependents) whose permanent change of duty station is Colorado may qualify to pay in-state tuition by submitting written certification through their assigned base/ post Education Services Office.